-Moreover, this verse implies something interesting.
+This confirms that Jeremiah 31 is a continuation of Jeremiah 30.
+We are still within the same vision and prophecy that began with the previous chapter.
+Moreover, verse one implies something interesting.
 It indicates that before this time, Yehovah was NOT the God of all the families of Israel – that there was a time when Israel was not His people.

-Looking back, it is clear that this has been the case for two thousand years.
-And, it is the case now.
-But, when this prophecy is fulfilled, it will no longer be the case.
+Looking back, it is clear that this has been the case for two thousand years – as it is the case now.
+But, when this prophecy is finished, it will no longer be the case.
 Some might be puzzled by this distinction.
 So, let’s talk about that a little bit.

 When we talk about the Jews being the Chosen people, we do not mean that they are in a current state of perfect relationship with God.
 They aren’t, and they cannot be in perfect relationship with God without the Messiah.
 The Savior.